I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

 Rounding Up Suspects

-While some feared Hopper's evasion meant there would never be a resolution to Rozeanne's murder, they need not have done so.
-Hopper wasn’t the sharpest tool in the shed and police caught up with him in December 1988.
+While some feared Hopper's evasion meant there would never be a resolution to Rozanne's murder, they need not have done so.
+Hopper wasn’t the sharpest tool in the shed, and police caught up with him in December 1988.
 After spending a few months in the clink and probably coming to the realization he was going down alone for Rozanne’s murder, Hopper gave a full video confession on February 27, 1989.

 With a murder conviction all but guaranteed with Hopper's confession, he was returned to jail.